michmech/plausibility/README.md

 };
 ```

-With that, we have fixed what we had broken when we added code from exmple 3 to the code we carried over from example 2.
+With that, we have fixed what we had broken when we added code from exmple 3 to the code we had carried over from example 2.

 ## Conclusion